100 Florida Trails

 The Nature Coast State Trail is a 32-mile rail-trail built on an abandoned Atlantic Coastline rail bed.
 Biking is east-west between Cross City and Trenton, and from the "hub" at Wilcox Junction south to Fanning Springs and Chiefland.
 The Trail highlight is the historic Trestle Bridge over the Suwannee River just east of Old Town.
-Much of the trail parallels US 98/19 or SR 26 with little shade.
-Other Trail sections are further from the main roads, with more shade and much less road noise.
-Located in a rural farming area, far from Florida's major cities, the Nature Coast Trail is not as well known as other State Trails, but it's typically uncrowded with some pleasant, tree-lined sections.
+Much parallels US 98/19 or SR 26 with little shade.
+Other Trail sections are further from the main roads, with more shade and less road noise.
+Located far from Florida's major cities, the Nature Coast Trail is not as well known as other State Trails, so it's typically uncrowded, plus we found certain quieter, shadier sections to be pleasant recreational biking.
 (Map link and photos below.)

 Map Link...
 Nature Coast State Trail